Ajay Kumar Bhalla: 2023-2025 Manipur violence

 On 25 December 2024, President Droupadi Murmu notified Bhalla as the new Governor of Manipur relieving Assam Governor Lakshman Acharya who was holding additional charge of Manipur since July 2024.
 The appointment was significant as it came amidst the then ongoing 2023–2025 Manipur violence.
 Following this, on 3 January 2025, Bhalla was sworn in as the 19th Governor of Manipur by the then Manipur High Court Chief Justice D. Krishnakumar in Imphal.

 The following day, Bhalla held a unified command meeting for security review which was attended by the Security Adviser Kuldiep Singh and Director-General of Police Rajiv Singh among others.
 Manipur Chief Minister N. Biren Singh did not attend the meeting.
 During the meeting, Bhalla suggested that the state police charges miscreants with National Security Act 1980 to bring peace in the state.
 The act provides detention for a year without trail.
 Bhalla asked the security agencies to prepare dossiers of key suspects who were fuelling violence in Manipur and initiate action against them.
 The Central Reserve Police Force (CRPF) and the Border Security Force (BSF) flagged ceasefire violations by the Pambei faction of the United National Liberation Front (UNLF).
 Bhalla also discussed employment opportunities for the state's youth.

 On 13 February 2025, President's rule was imposed on Manipur four days after the Chief Minister N. Biren Singh resigned after meeting then India's Home Minister Amit Shah.
 In addition, the state assembly was put under animated suspension after receiving a report from Bhalla.
 Thereby, Bhalla was handed over administrative and other security-related decisions.
 Previously, the Supreme Court of India had noted called the ensuing violence in the state as the "absolute breakdown of constitutional machinery".
 This marked the 11th time that President's rule has been imposed on the state.

 On the occasion of commemorating Kargil Vijay Diwas, Bhalla claimed that peace and normalcy was returning to Manipur in July 2025.
 For this, multiple checkpoints have been strategically established across the districts on its National Highways to ensure essential supplies of food and medicines.
 In addition, community outreach to dismantle armed networks and curb extortion was also in place.
 In September 2025, he announced that a three-phase resettlement plan for those displaced by the conflict is underway with increased security personnels deployed and Quick Reaction Team (QRT) of the Indian Army stationed.
 Nevertheless, he recommended extension of the Armed Forces (Special Powers) Act across the state for another six months a few days later with the exception of the jurisdiction of 13 police stations in five districts.

+On 4 February 2026, the President's rule was revoked and Yumnam Khemchand Singh was sworn in as the new chief minister and the Manipur Legislative Assembly was reinstated.